r2d32/OS_class_repository/homework/csi-fs/HEXDUMP.md

   00001ef0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 ```
 The inode for *text.txt*'s symbolic link.

+> JD: I don't see a file called *text.txt*.
+For that matter, I don't see any
+>     sign of a symbolic link here.

 ```
   00001f00  b4 81 e8 03 00 00 00 00  47 6f 69 53 5e 6f 69 53  |........GoiS^oiS|
   00001f10  3e 6f 69 53 00 00 00 00  e8 03 01 00 00 00 00 00  |>oiS............|